codolab/candy/packages/moon-native/README.md

 # candy-moon-native

-Use candy-moon in React Native projects
+Use candy-moon in React Native

 # Install